de-soot/mc-fps-jvm-args/README.md

 "-XX:ParallelGCThreads=12" - Sets the maximum logical processors (threads) the Java application (in this case, it's Minecraft) can use; my CPU has 12 threads, so I set it to 12.

-// If you wish to learn more about how the JVM arguments below work (which I recommend), search them up on your internet browser as I'm not qualified enough (yet) to explain them to you.
+// If you wish to learn more about how the JVM arguments work (which I recommend), feel free to do your own research as I'm not qualified to explain them to you.

 # The JVM arguments (fitted to my PC) :
 -XX:+UnlockExperimentalVMOptions -d64 -Xmx 6G -Xms 6G -XX:+DisableExplicitGC -XX:+UseParNewGC -XX:ParallelGCThreads=12 -XX:+CMSParallelRemarkEnabled -XX:+UseConcMarkSweepGC -XX:+UseAdaptiveGCBoundary -XX:-UseGCOverheadLimit -XX:+AggressiveOpts -XX:+UseNUMA -XX:+UseBiasedLocking -Dfml.ignorePatchDiscrepancies=true -Dfml.ignoreInvalidMinecraftCertificates=true -XX:+UseFastAccessorMethods -XX:MaxGCPauseMillis=25  -XX:SurvivorRatio=8 -XX:TargetSurvivorRatio=90 -XX:MaxTenuringThreshold=15 -XX:SoftRefLRUPolicyMSPerMB=6000 -XX:ReservedCodeCacheSize=3072m -XX:+OptimizeStringConcat -XX:+UseCodeCacheFlushing